Approved by the LLAM membership – March 2016

 - Chairpersons of Standing Committees shall be appointed for terms of one year beginning June 1.

-- Terms of Office: All officers and members of the committees shall serve until their successors are elected or appointed.
+- Terms of Office: All officers and members of the committees shall serve one year terms, with the option of reappointment.

 - Each committee shall maintain a file of its activities and submit a written annual report to the Board of Trustees.